mosharaf/eecs489/Slides/README.md

 ## Slides
 Powerpoint slides are **kept up-to-date** with any retrospective fixes.

-PDFs are provided only for convenience and are **not authorative sources** of content.
+PDFs are provided only for convenience and are **not authoritative sources** of content.